My name is Brandon Webb: This is My Battle With Cancer

 God is good.
-I have been blessed to chase my dreams, meet new and interesting people, and see places I never dreamed all because of my love of music.
+I have been blessed to chase my dreams.
+This has allowed me to meet new and interesting people and also travel to places I had never dreamed of.
+This is possible because of my love of music.
+I’m stoked that these adventures are blossoming with our EDM DFW Festival Family.
+I love you guys!

 But how well do you know the leader of our tribe?
 Did you know that I battle cancer on a daily basis?
 This battle has led me to view life through the lens that tomorrow is not promised.
-Every day is a gift and what will I do with the opportunities I’m given.
+Every day is a gift and I ask myself, “what will I do with the opportunities I’m given?”

 This testimony is for the people who say I’m too happy, who question my drive, who say I have no chill, or who are thrown off by my never give up attitude.
 You only get one shot.
-And sometimes there are some road blocks, pitfalls and in my case, cancer along the way.
+You better make the most of based on your dreams and not the projected fears of others.

 My battle began at the age of 15.
-I was highly recruited and I had it all ripped away because of my illness.
-I ended going to a small school in Missouri for two years because they offered me a scholarship (I did not mention I had cancer.).
+I was highly recruited to play the sport I love, football.
+I was recruited by many Division I programs and I had it all ripped away because of my illness.
+No one wanted to take a chance on a kid they viewed as a liability on the football field.
+I ended up going to a small school in Missouri for two years because they offered me a scholarship to play ball.
+(I did not mention I had cancer.)

-A transfer to SMU, two degrees, two kids and theee cities latert I still live with the cancer that plagued my childhood.
+A transfer to SMU, two degrees, two kids and three cities later I still live with cancer that plagued my childhood.
 You would never know it.
-I don’t talk about it, but something moved me to write this words.
+I don’t talk about it.
+Up until this point, I was quiet about it.
+Something changed and it moved me to write these words.

 As a teenager, there were mean kids who even said I made up having cancer to be popular.
 I’ll never understand that one.
-People are cruel.
+People are cruel, but don’t let someone else’s views weigh you down.
 Someone reading this may be going through a hard time.
 The outside world may not see your pain and the majority of the time, they won’t care even if they know.

 TACKLING CANCER :Family, teammates help athlete battle toughest opponent